Quelleris/Product-preview-card-component/README.md

 # Product-preview-card-component

-My solution to the product preview card component challenge on Frontend Mentor.
+A solution to the product preview card component challenge on Frontend Mentor.